 A central aspect in the design of HoreKa has been the enormous amount of data generated by scientific research projects.
 A multi-level data storage concept guarantees high-throughput processing of data using several different storage systems.

 The core of this design are two large-scale, parallel file systems based on IBM Spectrum Scale (also known as GPFS) used for globally visible user data.
 Individual home and project directories are automatically created for each user on the Spectrum Scale home file system, and the environment variables $HOME and $PROJECT point to these directories.
 Each user can also create so-called workspaces on the Spectrum Scale work file system.
+Another workspace file system with name pfs6 is based on Lustre and is available for special requirements.

 Other storage locations include a temporary directory called $TMP that is is located on the local solid state disks (SSDs) of a node, and is therefore only visible on an individual node while a job is running.
 In order to create a temporary directory which is visible on all nodes of a batch job, users can request a temporary BeeGFS On Demand (BeeOND) file system.
 Access to BeeOND file systems is only possible from the nodes of the batch job and while the job is running.